fnalways/terminus-docs/docs/developer/develop/advanced/file-upload.md

 ## How to install

-To use this feature, simply add the following configuration to the [OlaresManifest.yaml](../package/manifest.md#upload) file in TAC.
+To use this feature, simply add the following configuration to the [OlaresManifest.yaml](../package/manifest.md#upload) file in the application chart.
 ```yaml
 upload:
   fileType: